 But for some reason, they were not able to resurrect themselves, after the main guitarist of the band – Ines Thomé – left.
 Rumor has it that – without a real driving force within the band – their musical differences were that final straw that broke the proverbial camel’s back.

-As to the RMR blog, here are the links to our reviews we did back in time.
+As to the RMR blog, here are the links to the reviews we did back in time.
 Happy reading:

 Well, the RMR deck crew still hopes Arven will revive someday.
 We do have that nostalgic nerve, you know.
 This thing that everything in the past was way better.